Oil Tumbles Under Weight of Growing U.S. Output

 ADVERTISEMENT

-The OPEC-led effort to tighten the oil market has slowed down the growth of global inventories but stocks are still nowhere near the five-year averages, a level that OPEC is striving for.
+The OPEC-led effort to tighten the oil market has slowed the growth of global inventories but stocks are still nowhere near five-year averages, a level for which OPEC is striving.

 "You have a well-established recovery in U.S. shale sector that is most certainly diluting the impact of OPEC's efforts," said Harry Tchilinguirian, head of commodity strategy at BNP Paribas SA.